-Despite how crowded the city center looks, if you don’t want to have the same old experience of using a running machine in your hotel, there are some wonderful places to run in Rome that will give you some interesting perspectives on the city.
+If you want to stretch your legs in Rome but don’t want to have the same old experience of using a running machine in your hotel, there are some wonderful places to run in Rome that will give you some interesting perspectives on the city.

 Run around an ancient stadium in Rome

 The Circo Massimo (‘Circus Maximus’) is right next to the Palatine Hill in the center of the city.
-At 620 feet long, and according to Pliny seating 250,000 people, it’s the largest sports stadium ever built, and is where ancient horse races used to take place.
-The emperor built a terrace on the edge of his palace so he could watch the games.
-Only one end of it is being excavated; the rest is still a long grassy public space and is a popular place for locals to exercise.
+At 620 feet (190 meters) long, and seating 250,000 people – according to Pliny – it’s the largest sports stadium ever built, and is where ancient chariot races used to take place.
+The emperor Domitian even built a terrace on the edge of his palace so he could watch the games, which still looms above the area.
+Today it’s a long grassy public space, although one end of it is now being excavated, and is a popular place for locals to exercise.
 Nearest transport: Circo Massimo Metro station (Linea B).

 Run on a historic running track in Rome

 Run along a tranquil cycle path next to the river Tiber

 Running 11 km (6.5 miles) to the very edge of Rome, the Pista Ciclabile to the north of the city center provides a unique, rural riverside aspect to the city, far from the traffic.
 Though originally designed for cycling, it is now dual-use and very popular with joggers, and its southern end can be found in the popular Ponte Milvio area.
 It snakes through a surprising amount of countryside along the side of the Tiber all the way to the edge of the city at Castel Giubileo.